blakesaari/blakesaari/README.md

   ## 🧭 &nbsp;About Me

-  - 📚 Finance, Management Information Systems, International Business Graduate at the University of Hawaiʻi at Mānoa - Shidler College of Business.
+  - 📚 Finance, Management Information Systems, International Business graduate from the University of Hawaiʻi at Mānoa - Shidler College of Business.
   <!-- - 🔭 I'm currently working on <a href="#">MyJob</a> -->

   - 🌱  I’m always studying **JavaScript**, **TypeScript**, **NodeJS**, **SQL**, **Python** and **Pandas**.

   - 💬 Ask me about **decentralized finance**.

-  - ⚡ Fun fact: I'm a <a href="https://en.wikipedia.org/wiki/Potato">potato</a>

   <br>